stylder/nginx/README.md

 5. Run the server:

         docker-compose up

-## Got questions?
-Feel free to post questions in the comment section of the [accompanying guide](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)

 ## License
 All code in this repository is licensed under the terms of the `MIT License`.
 For further information please refer to the `LICENSE` file.